FAR-Lab/Interactive-Lab-Hub/Lab 1/README.md

 \*\***Please indicate anyone you collaborated with on this Lab.**\*\* Be generous in acknowledging their contributions!
 And also recognizing any other influences (e.g. from YouTube, Github, Twitter) that informed your design.

+Thank you for the help and feedback in creating this project: Maria Veronica, [Michael Choie](https://github.com/michaelchoie), and [Calvin Tirell](https://github.com/calvintirrell).

 # Staging Interaction, Part 2